OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   All additional dependencies will be installed into a newly created conda environment which is installed upon project creation.
   ..
-    comment: dont understand 'which is installed upon project creation', maybe just without that part?
+    comment: don't understand 'which is installed upon project creation', maybe just without that part?
-    Also, should it be clear what an environment is?

   .. warning::

     If you do not opt for the conda environment later on, you need to take care of these dependencies by yourself.
 A list of additional dependencies can be found under :ref:`dependencies`.